guyfrancis/dat1001/README.md

-This repository contains Jupyter Notebooks and associated files for an introductory data science course
+This repository contains Jupyter Notebooks and associated files for an introductory data science course, DAT 1001, at the Community College of Denver, part of the Colorado Community College System.
+If you have any questions, please contact guy.francis@ccd.edu.